-Introduction to the techniques and methods of public relations in promoting the image of organizations, corporations, and institutions, both public and private.
+A focused examination and development of various basic communication skills, including (but not limited to) such topics as Intrapersonal Communication, Communication Competence in Society, Introduction to Social Media, and Communication Apprehension.
+May be repeated for credit with approval when topic varies.
 COMM 3301 Advanced Public Relations (3-3-0) Prerequisite: COMM 2311 and junior standing.
 A theoretical and practical approach to understanding the communication, methods, and techniques required of public relations in corporate, institutional, and organizational environments, as well as private and public sectors.
 This course applies principles learned in COMM 2311 Principles of Public Relations.
-COMM 3302 Argumentation and Debate (3-3-0) Prerequisite: COMM 1304 or permission of instructor, Laboratory fee required: \$10 Theory and practice in argumentation and debate, including inductive and deductive reasoning, attitude change, use of evidence, fallacies, and beginning debate.
-COMM 3303 Advertising as Communication (3-3-0) Prerequisite: COMM 1302 and junior standing.
+COMM 3302 Debate (3-3-0) Prerequisite: COMM 2304.
+Laboratory fee required: \$10 Practice in formal debate, including principles of effective argument with special attention to reasoning, evidence, motivation, organization, persuasion and public policy debate.
+COMM 3303 Advertising as Communication (3-3-0) Prerequisite: COMM 1304 and junior standing.
 This course examines the role of advertising in integrated marketing communication essential to virtually all organizations.
 Explores persuasive strategies used in the process of campaign planning and message creation for traditional and new media.
-COMM 3304 Advanced Public Speaking (3-3-0) Prerequisite: ENG 1301 and COMM 1306.
+COMM 3304 Advanced Public Speaking (3-3-0) Prerequisite: ENG 1302 and COMM 1306.
 Laboratory fee required: \$10.
 A comprehensive examination of the preparation and presentation of various types of speeches.
 Types include: informative, persuasive, impromptu and ceremonial.
 Videotaping and in-depth student assessment are integral to the course.
 COMM 3305 Fundamentals of Communication Technology (3-3-0) Prerequisite: COMM 1304. (online only) Critical analysis of communication technology based on models of communication.
 Examines how communicators prepare, deliver and assess messages for effective distribution in technological contexts.
 COMM 3306 Business and Professional Speech Communication (3-3-0) Prerequisite: COMM 1304.
 Laboratory fee required: \$10.
 Effective communication in a business and professional setting.
 Units include: interview, group decision-making, informing, and persuading.
 COMM 3307 Political Communication (3-3-0) Prerequisite: COMM 1304.

 Examines role of communication in shaping political and social changes.
 Political rhetoric of individuals and groups, past and present; how discourse forms and calls upon one's political self.

-COMM 3308 Family Communication (3-3-0)

-Prerequisite: COMM 1304 or COMM 2309.
+COMM 3308 Family Communication (3-3-0) Prerequisite: COMM 1304 and junior standing.
 Course reflects the trends in theory and practice in developing an understanding of the frameworks of communication as it relates to the family unit.
 Communication issues include intimacy, roles, power, decision-making, rules, quality dialogue and conflict.
 COMM 3309 Theory and Practice of Interviewing (3-3-0) Prerequisite: COMM 1304.